 Graham Keevil was the CEO and a director of Tajiri Resources Corp. ("Tajiri") during the period from October 2, 2018 until December 20, 2018 when Tajiri was subject to a cease trade order issued by the British Columbia Securities Commission for failure to file its financial statement in a timely manner.

 For the purposes hereof, the term "order" means:

-- (a) a cease trade order; - (b) an order similar to a cease trade order; or - (c) an order that denied the relevant company access to any exemption under securities legislation, that was in effect for a period of more than 30 consecutive days.
+- (a) a cease trade order; - (b) an order similar to a cease trade order; or that was in effect for a period of more than 30 consecutive days.